 3. Cycle training

 Surrey County Council provides National Standard cycle training to around 15,000 Surrey residents each year.
 As well as Bikeability in schools, customised cycle training is available for all ages and abilities.
-More information is on our cycle training page.
+More information about cycle training.

 Surrey Wheels for All is a charity (funding bodies include Surrey County Council) offering inclusive cycling sessions on adaptive bikes.